Eng-OmarSalem/Sales-Customer-Dashboards/README.md

 - **LOD Expressions** — `{FIXED ...}` for calculations independent of view-level granularity
 - **Table Calculations** — `WINDOW_MAX`, `WINDOW_AVG` for automatic peak and above/below-average highlighting
 - **Dashboard Actions & Navigation** — button-based navigation between the Sales and Customer dashboards with active/inactive icon states

 ---

+## 🔮 Possible Extensions

+- Add a **Region/State filter** synced across both dashboards for geographic drill-down
+- Extend the Year parameter into a **rolling 12-month view** instead of fixed calendar years
+- Add a **cohort-based repeat-purchase analysis** building on the existing `Customer Distribution` histogram
+- Publish to **Tableau Server/Cloud** with a scheduled data refresh instead of a static extract

+---